Procedure – Anaphylaxis Prevention and Response

 District Prescription and Standing Order Protocol

-The district will maintain a supply of undesignated epinephrine autoinjectors that will be prescribed in the name of the district by a licensed health professional with the authority to prescribe epinephrine autoinjectors.
-The district prescription is valid for one school year only and will be renewed prior to the start of each school year.
+The district will may maintain a supply of undesignated epinephrine autoinjectors or nasal spray that will be prescribed in the name of the district by a licensed health professional with the authority to prescribe epinephrine.
+The district prescription is valid for one school year only and will need to be renewed prior to the start of each school year.
+A standing order and prescription from a licensed health care provider may be used for the purposes of maintaining and administering undesignated epinephrine autoinjectors.

 Each prescription must be accompanied by a standing order for the administration of school-supplied epinephrine autoinjectors for potentially life-threatening allergic reactions.
 The standing order protocol should include specific symptoms of anaphylaxis, the dose of medication, and directions to summon emergency medical services (EMS 911) upon observance of symptoms of anaphylaxis.
 Parent/guardian notification should occur as soon as possible after EMS is notified.